Joe Biden tells Cop27 climate summit ‘US will meet emissions target by 2030’

-Cop27: Joe Biden tells Egypt summit US will meet emissions target by 2030
+Cop27: Joe Biden promises US will meet 2030 emissions target and pledges methane curbs

-Joe Biden is in Egypt to address the Cop27 summit about the US’s efforts to tackle climate change
+‘The United States government is putting our money where our mouth is’ says president

-Mr Biden is addressing the annual climate conference this afternoon as his administration plans to supercharge efforts to reduce methane emissions.
+Mr Biden addressed the annual climate conference on Friday as his administration plans to supercharge efforts to reduce methane emissions.

-The president said he could announce “with confidence” the country’s commitment to meeting ts target of reducing emissions by 50-52 per cent by 2030.
+The president said he could announce “with confidence” the country’s commitment to meeting its target of reducing emissions by 50-52 per cent below 2005 levels by 2030.

+“The United States government is putting our money where our mouth is,” he said, adding that US spending, such as the new Inflation Reduction Act, would “change the paradigm” and ensure the US hits emissions targets.

+“Folks, we’re proving a good climate policy is a good economic policy.
+A strong foundation for durable, inclusive and resilient economic growth is driving progress in the private sector – is driving progress around the world,” he told the conference.

 In a joint announcement with the EU earlier, Mr Biden set in motion a crackdown on greenhouse gas, known to contribute significantly to global warming and pack a stronger short-term punch than even carbon dioxide.